swiftlang/swift-evolution/proposals/0000-binaryinteger-ispower.md

 ## Introduction

 Checking some mathematical properties of integers (e.g. parity, divisibility, etc.) is widely used in scientific and engineering applications.
-Swift brings a lot of convenience when performing such checks, owing to the relevant methods (e.g. `isMultiple(of:)`) provided by the standard library.
+Swift brings a lot of convenience when performing such checks, thanks to the relevant methods (e.g. `isMultiple(of:)`) provided by the standard library.
 However there are still some other cases not yet supported.
 One of those useful checks that are currently missing is to tell if an integer is power of another, of which the implementation is non-trivial.
 Apart from inconvenience, user-implemented code can bring inefficiency, poor readability, and even incorrectness.
 To address this problem, this proposal would like to add a public API `isPower(of:)`, as an extension method, to the `BinaryInteger` protocol.

 Swift-evolution thread: [Pitch](https://forums.swift.org/t/adding-ispowerof2-to-binaryinteger/24087)